functionalscript/nanvm/notes/djs-article.md

 ### Load-time computations

-In the snippet above, the use of identifiers (referring to constants or imported values) represents a simplified form of JavaScript expressions in value contexts.
-Data JS supports a well-defined subset of ECMAScript, including standard operators and functions (referred to as the ‘standard JS prelude’ below).
+In the snippet above, the use of identifiers (referring to constants or imported values) represents a simple case of JavaScript expressions in value contexts.
+Data JS supports a well-defined subset of ECMAScript, including all operators and a subset of standard functions (referred to as the ‘standard JS prelude’ below).

 As we enhance the capabilities of our reference implementation of Data JS, we plan to:
 - Allow to extend the standard JS prelude with custom external pre-defined objects and functions (creating a ‘host environment’).

 - Support user-defined functions that Data JS executes in a well-controlled manner.

 These enhancements bridge Data JS to [FunctionalScript](https://medium.com/@sergeyshandar/list/functional-programming-in-javascript-495efca5536a).
-Loaded Data JS datasets containing user-defined functions form an in-memory structured code + data compound that operates on the host environment ‘at run time’ (in contrast to code executed ‘at load time’).
+Loaded Data JS datasets containing user-defined functions form an in-memory structured code + data compound; its functions can operate on the host environment ‘at run time’ (in contrast to code executed ‘at load time’).

 Our reference implementation of Data JS transforms JavaScript code into bytecode arrays, some of which execute on the fly ‘at load time.’
 However, unrestricted computations may pose security risks and lead to unbounded CPU and/or memory consumption.
-Data JS mitigates this by enforcing adjustable quotas, aborting data loading sessions that exceed these limits — similar to how a C++ or Rust compiler panics when compile-time calculations exceed built-in restrictions.
+Data JS mitigates this by a strict isolation of the execution context, plus via enforcing adjustable quotas, aborting data loading sessions that exceed these quotas — similar to how a C++ or Rust compiler panics when compile-time calculations exceed built-in restrictions.

 Upon successful completion of a load session, the host system can serialize the resulting Data JS compound for future reuse.
 Subsequent re-loading of such a ‘saved